 To get started, check out successful brand voices in your niche; find out how they sound.

 If that adds up to what you want to represent as a brand, you can use that to evolve your own unique brand voice.
+Remember, you don’t have to sound similar to any brand, unless that’s a part of your overall brand strategy.

 This research can be done either on a social media forum which has a good number of your ideal audience, a competitor’s page or any other location where you can find data on what works with your target audience.